 It’s also estimated that sepsis costs the NHS £2 billion every year.
 More about sepsis here.

-2. Lobby to get Wales’ first ECMO machine (and potentailly partially fund the facility) and specialist team
+2. Lobby to get Wales’ first ECMO machine and specialist team

 An ECMO facility within an hour of every patient in the UK.
 Simple.
 If not Wales then definitely the South West of UK!
 (Drawing circles around every town that does not have such a facility within an hour and raising awareness) If the Welsh government do not agree (research doc underway) that it is not viable then I will be focusing on the UK parliament to make the change.